Scoliosis Yoga Therapy

-I teach yoga, breathing, and awareness practices for Scoliosis and chronic back pain to teens and adults in the Berkeley and Oakland area and via Skype to help individuals heal the discomforts of an asymmetrical spine, chronic postural imbalances, and injuries.
+I teach yoga, breathing, and awareness practices for Scoliosis and chronic back pain to teens and adults in the Marin County and San Francisco area to help individuals heal the discomforts of an asymmetrical spine, chronic postural imbalances, and injuries.

 MY SCOLIOSIS STORY